luischaparroc/printf/README.md

 ------------

 ### print_num_upx.c
-Function That Prints A Number In Uppercase Hexadecimal
+Function That Prints A Number In Uppercase Hexadecimal.
 ```c
 /* Indetifier : %#X */
 ```